simonesilvestroni/m2m-website/_posts/2022-12-21-happy-with-my-current-tech-stack.md

   - 'android'
   - 'software'
   - 'walled gardens'
-description: "I'm finding myself eerily happy with the technology I’ve been using, while staying outside digital ecosystems."
+description: "I’m finding myself eerily happy with the technology I use, while staying outside digital ecosystems."
 ---
 I’ve been having interesting discussions on Mastodon recently about whether a tech stack is satisfactory or if better solutions lie ahead.
 By _tech stack_ I mean computer, software, mobile phone, operating systems, data sync and how easy is to manage the relationship between these parts.

-I've been following [degrowth]({{ site.url }}/blog/degrowth/) principles, slowly applying them to get to a more [frugal use of my technology](/blog/on-the-concept-of-frugal-computing/).
+I follow [degrowth]({{ site.url }}/blog/degrowth/) principles whenever I can, slowly applying them to get to a more [frugal use of my technology](/blog/on-the-concept-of-frugal-computing/).
 Even though this is not the first time I've felt content with my tech stack, it's a welcome change from the hyper-complicated downward spiral experienced since the advent of smaller _smart_ devices.

 ## Laptop

 I'm running macOS 10.14 Mojave on a 2015 MacBook Pro that Apple stopped supporting after macOS 12 Monterey.
 In the unlikely event that I move to that release, it'd be up to date enough to get security patches for a while.
 I need Windows for game audio, so a dual boot on the internal SSD allows both systems to co-exist.

 ## Phone

-Ever since I sold my last iPhone 8 almost four years ago, I've been using a Xiaomi Redmi Note 7.
+Ever since I sold my iPhone 8 almost four years ago, I've been using a Xiaomi Redmi Note 7.
 After getting tired of its native MIUI operating system's luggishness, I rooted the phone, wiped everything out and [installed a community-driven Android v13](/blog/installing-android-13-on-an-unsupported-non-google-phone/) instead.
 It's been running like a new device: speedy, efficient, clean.

 ## Mail